China in hunt for Aussie gold

-Freestyle skiing will provide some of the most thrilling Olympic action in Sochi and also an unlikely rivalry between non-tradtional ski powers Australia and China.
+Freestyle skiing will provide some of the most thrilling Olympic action in Sochi and also an unlikely rivalry between non-traditional ski powers Australia and China.

 Australia won a gold and a silver medal four years ago in Vancouver while China will be hoping to go one better in Sochi and add a gold medal to the silver and two bronze medals it won in aerial skiing at the 2010 Olympics.